Latonis/cs400-X-Team-104/proposal.md

 Project Title: MyPersonalLibrary

-Project Output: Describe the output your program will produce.
-Include and example format of the output produced.
+Project Output: An organized list of books and detailed information of each book.

-Project Input: Describe the data that is needed to solve your problem.
-Include an example format of the input data.
+Project Input: Users will enter the reletive information about the books they want to keep record of.

-Project User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+Project User Interface: We can have interfaces like Book class and Booklist class.
+Book class stores fields of detailed information about one book, like title, author, ISBN and genre.
+Booklist class is for organization of a list of books.

 Project Types List: Break your solution idea down into units that you think can be implemented with a single class.